 How can I know if the science courses I have taken at my university meet your requirements?

 I am finishing my A-Levels (et al.) / my French Baccalaureate (Bacc Français, et al.) / my International Baccalaureate (IBO).
 Can I apply to your medical school?

 - We do not accept these programs as a basis of admisssion degree.
-The exception is Quebec residents who complete the French Baccalaureate in Quebec, which is considered equivalent to a CEGEP DEC for entry to the Medicine-Preparatory program.
-Courses from all these programs taken in any location can be used to fulfill Basic Science Prequisistes.
+The exception is Quebec residents who complete the French Baccalaureate in Quebec, which is considered equivalent to a CEGEP DEC for entry to the Med-P Qualifying Year.
+Courses from all these programs taken in any location can be used to fulfill Basic Science Prequisites.
 See Undergraduate Degree Requirements.